 MUS202X - Music Fundamentals

-This course is designed for students who are interested in mastering basic music theory and its application in music literacy.
+This course is designed for students who are interested in mastering basic music literacy and its application in basic piano skills.
 The course is appropriate for those who already read some music and would like to develop their written music skills; it is also appropriate for those who have little or no experience reading sheet music.
-Topics covered will include music literacy, sight-reading (solfege), and basic piano.
-This course fulfills the Area of Inquiry – Aesthetic [AI(A)].
+Topics include musical notation, rhythm, and basic piano skills including but not limited to scale building, intervals, and chords.

-This is a survey of the rise of the musical comedy from origins in England in the eighteenth century (Gay’s The Beggar’s Opera) through the 1920’s in the United States.
+This is a survey of the rise of the musical theatre from origins in England in the eighteenth century (Gay’s The Beggar’s Opera) through the 1920s in the United States.
 Works by Weill, Kern, Hammerstein, Rogers, Gershwin, Bernstein, Porter, Lerner and Loewe, Wilson, and others are studied.

 MUS203 - Popular Music